8 min left

 Goroutines and Context#

+Pass context to every goroutine you spawn.
 For fan-out work, golang.org/x/sync/errgroup gives you cancellation and error propagation without hand-rolling channel bookkeeping:

 Terminal window